-Of the contacts in this client's database who's original source was organic search during this timeframe, their total loan balance was over $683,400.00 and deposits totaled over $170,780.00.
+Of the contacts in this client's database whose original source was organic search during this timeframe, their total loan balance was over $683,400.00 and deposits totaled over $170,780.00.

-Without a content strategy that included both the blog and the website, that could have easily been business lost to another institution completing in the organic search results space better.
+Without a content strategy that included both the blog and the website, that could have easily been business lost to another institution competing in the organic search results space better.

 Balance Data Excerpts:

 In addition to those contacts whose original source was organic traffic are all the contacts who found the content via Google Pay-Per-Click (PPC), paid social media advertising, the credit union's monthly newsletter and blog subscription RSS feed, and other ways in which the content was distributed to bring in new leads for their products and services.

 While we're not huge fans of SHOUTING AT PEOPLE, Outbound Marketing tactics are still effective.
 We don't believe that you should only implement an Inbound Marketing or Outbound Marketing strategy.
 There's a mix between the two that will be effective for your institution.